JackSwitzer/Machine-Learning-Learning/README.md

 MNIST with KAN's

+LSTM STock Prediction: see FAIM Hackathon

 In Progress:

-LSTM stock signal predict on FAIM Data

 Putnam Question Predict